cyberinnovator/student_interaction_tracker/README.md

 - 🎵 **Voice Embeddings**: Extracts unique voice signatures for each speaker
 - 👥 **Speaker Recognition**: Matches speakers to known teachers and students
 - 📝 **Speech Transcription**: Converts speech to text using faster-whisper
-- 🔍 **Roll Number Extraction**: Automatically extracts student roll numbers from speech
+- 🔍 **Roll Number Extraction**: Automatically extracts student roll numbers from speech using regex and transformers
+- 🆔 **Unknown Speaker Registration**: Handles unknown speakers by transcribing, extracting roll numbers, and registering new students
 - 🏆 **Participation Leaderboard**: Tracks and ranks student participation time
 - 🔧 **Audio Preprocessing**: Noise reduction and speech enhancement for better transcription